crazcalm/book_ideas/my_books/practical_sorting_book/src/chapters/ch6.md

 A Tuple is a finite heterogeneous sequence.
 Finite meaning that there are a fix number of elements within in a tuple.
 Heterogenous meaning that each element of a tuple can be of a different type.

-The tuple `(&str, u32)` states that the first element is of type `&str` and the second element is of type `u32`.
+The tuple `(String, u32)` states that the first element is of type `String` and the second element is of type `u32`.
 You can think of the elements of your tuple as properties of the object.
-For example, `&str` could represent a person's name while `u32` represents their age.
+For example, `String` could represent a person's name while `u32` represents their age.

 If we were to sort a list of these tuples, we could do it by the first element, the second element, or a combination of the two elements.
 To sort only on the first element or the second element would be a single dimensional sort because we would only be sorting on one property.
 An example of this is sorting a group of people by name.
 In this type of sort, if two people had the same name, then we can arbitrarily place one person in front of the other because we know that any ordering of these two people would be correct.
 However, if we were to do a multi-dimensional sort by both name and age, people with the same name would then be sorted by their age.
 In other words, we will first sort the group of people by name, and, if multiple people have the same name, we would then sort those people by age.